| Title: | Time Series Forecasting with uncertainty quantification |

 additional parameters to be passed to |

-ensemble forecasts obtained from forecast::ets
+ensemble forecasts obtained from forecast::ets,

-and forecast::theta
+forecast::auto.arima and forecast::theta (with weights)

 An object of class "forecast"; a list containing the following elements: